kbalk/booklist/README.md

 A sample configuration file named `sample_config` has been provided with the distribution.
 The format of the configuration file is described [here](#configuration-file).

+## Limitations

+I wasn't able to determine the version of CARL.X that was in use for the library system used in my testing, but even so it appears the CARL.X is configurable for the types of filters and perhaps media types it will permit.
+Therefore this script may not work for any given CARL.X ILS, but it's a start.